-- Parents have an induction meeting when children start in Nursery and Reception to outline approaches to teaching reading. - Practical leaflets are provided for parents to support reading at home. - Reading targets are sent home in autumn, spring and summer each year and enable parents to track their child's progress. - Recommendations are given to parents if requested. - Reading volunteers support the school in providing additional reading opportunities for children. - Reading material is sent home with the child. - Children are given a reading banded book and also a library book to take home every day.
+- Parents have an induction meeting when children start in Nursery and Reception and KS1 to outline approaches to teaching reading and access to our on line reading portal 'Rising Stars' is exemplified. - Practical leaflets are provided for parents to support reading at home and newsletters have hints and tips as well as what the focus text will be. - Reading targets are sent home in autumn, spring and summer each year and enable parents to track their child's progress. - Recommendations are available on our website and are given to individual parents if requested. - Reading volunteers support the school in providing additional reading opportunities for children. - Reading material is sent home with the child. - Where it is appropriate, children are given a phonically decodable book or a book banded book to take home every day and to have access to via ebooks.